 The current police department space was renovated / constructed in 2001 to meet the needs of the department at the time with no cost to the taxpayers.
 The funding for the whole project was donated by a generous resident.
-The Department currently has nine full-time officers, including the Chief, and up to ten part-time police officers.
+The Department currently has eight full-time officers, including the Chief, and up to ten part-time police officers.
 We also have one full-time office manager.

 The Chester Police Department utilizes dispatch services from the Rockingham County Sheriff's Office.
+The County provides this service to its towns with populations under 5,000 persons.
 In the future, as Chester's population increases, service may still be available from the County at a cost or on a part-time basis.

 The Police Department performs an average of 8,000 calls for service and proactively enforces motor vehicle violations.
-The calls for service do not include our normal day-to-day activities that include community outreach, building, residential and property checks, educational presentations, just to name a few.
+The calls for service do not include our normal day to day activities that include, community outreach, building, residential and property checks, educational presentations just to name a few.
 These numbers have increased as the population increases in Chester and the surrounding communities.